farrow-js/farrow/packages/farrow-api-client/README.md

 /**
  * match(string | regexp, middleware)
- * match the request url and handle it via farrow-pipeline */ apiPipeline.match('/todo', async (request, next) => {
+ * match the request url and handle it via farrow-pipeline
+ * if pass a string, it will be matched by url.endsWith(pattern)
+ * if pass a regexp, it will be matched by pattern.test(url) */ apiPipeline.match('/todo', async (request, next) => {
   /**